JesterChenpw/TOTK-Master-Mode/README.md

 ##### Additions
 - **All bosses buff**: Bosses are all stronger and faster, Dungeon bosses deal gloom damage. (__recommended__)
-- **All enemies scale**: Very unrecommended option unless you want to suffer.
+- ~~**All enemies scale**: Very unrecommended option unless you want to suffer.
 This makes it so that all map enemies scale automatically if possible, regardless of their map parameters.
-Basically, all camps will be full golden in NG+, and will become full golden at some point after playing in non NG+.
+Basically, all camps will be full golden in NG+, and will become full golden at some point after playing in non NG+.~~ Currently TKMM fucks up the whole mod when this option is enabled.
+The .tkcl file will be updated once TKMM is fixed in that regard.
 - **Brazilian over American English**: Playing with the American English language will instead use the brazilian translation made by the [Triforce Heroes Team](https://triforce-heroes.com.br/) (for the vanilla game) and Godzilaa4 (for the Challenge Mode part).
 - **Challenge Mode enemies are faster**: All enemies introduced in Challenge Mode are faster than their previous counterparts. (__recommended__)
 - **Dangerous Bokoblin Baskets**: Elemental fruits thrown by Bokoblins from their baskets have the area of effect of associated elemental gems.
-- **Enemy Health Regeneration**: ~~Most of the enemies regenerate slowly their health on a %age basis, until they regenerated 100% of their health.
+- ~~**Enemy Health Regeneration**: Most of the enemies regenerate slowly their health on a %age basis, until they regenerated 100% of their health.
 The regeneration rate is smaller when the enemy has more HP.
-Made by MaxLastBreath.~~ Will be added later.
+Made by MaxLastBreath.~~ Will be added later, as the team member handling this option currently faces personal life issues.
 - **True Demon King's Army**: Custom Demon King's Army made more interesting and way harder. (__recommended__)

 ##### Buffs